Google スプレッドシートとAirtableの連携イメージ

 The initial setting is "When a row is added".

-On the first page, the account information of the Google Spreadsheet linked with My App is reflected.
+On the first page, the account information of the Google Sheets linked with My App is reflected.

-If you have linked multiple Google accounts, be careful as a different one from the one linked this time may be set.
+If you have linked multiple Google accounts, be careful as a different one than the one linked this time may be set.

 On the next page, set the trigger activation interval.